The Timelessness of Vintage Fashion

 Her response was, “An old soul who walks to the beat of her own drum.
 She is somebody who is spontaneous and true to herself.
 She’s full of freedom and she does what she wants – she is crazy, beautiful and wild”.

-Tuesday Vintage is the epitome of cool, eclectic, bizarre, extraordinary, and real fashion – as it allows individuals to purchase one-off pieces, that no one in the world can buy and own.
+Tuesday Vintage is the epitome of cool, eclectic, bizarre, extraordinary, and real fashion – it allows individuals to purchase one-off pieces, that no one else in the world can buy and own.
 Rachel March’s hard work has evidently paid off, and through her own admirable and quirky style, she is undoubtedly an incredible fashion icon of our time.